-The place I was born and raised is a part of Belgrade called Karaburma.
-The name comes from old Turkish times and, as the story goes, Turks used to hang people here by putting black (kara) rings (burma) around their neck.
+Every one of us is, and every one of us always will be, a bit local-patriotic.
+I don’t see anything bad in that.
+On the contrary, you have to love the place where you were born and raised.
+The place where I was born and raised is a part of Belgrade called Karaburma.
+The name comes from old Turkish times, and, as the story goes, Turks used to hang people here by putting black (kara) rings (burma) around their necks.
 There are a couple more stories about the name, but that’s not the main point right now.

 Čobanov ‘lad is also a place where you can really enjoy the shade of the trees while drinking coffee, beer or eating a meal.
-The restaurant’s concept is to put all the ethnic Serbian meals on it’s menu, along with other classical restaurant meals.
+The restaurant’s concept is to put all the ethnic Serbian meals on its menu, along with other classical restaurant meals.
 I must say that I have never tried any, but while I was sitting there, I could smell all the flavours.
 It smells delicious, I can tell you that.